Thatonedragon/Thatonedragon.github.io/_posts/2023-06-04-The-begining.md

 ```

 This theme supports **link posts**, made famous by John Gruber.
 To use, just add `link: http://url-you-want-linked` to the post's YAML front matter and you're done.

-> And this is how a quote looks.

 Some [link](#) can also be shown.

-> Only one thing is impossible for God: To find any sense in any copyright law on the planet.
+> Give a lazy man a difficult task, he will find an easy way to do it, whereas the worker stays with the difficult path.

-> <cite><a href="http://www.brainyquote.com/quotes/quotes/m/marktwain163473.html">Mark Twain</a></cite>
+> <cite><a href="http://www.brainyquote.com/quotes/quotes/m/marktwain163473.html">Looij Dylan</a></cite>